 ‘We read a book and listened to audio meditation tapes but they didn’t work as we really didn’t commit any time to it.’Daisy

 Most hypnobirthing classes and courses are run privately, so it is likely that you will need to pay.

 Classes are usually taught in small groups but there are some teachers who offer one-to-one lessons too.

-Find your nearest RCM accredited hypnobirthing teacher, or check your local maternity services to see if they offer classes in your area.
+Have a look for a local accredited hypnobirthing teacher, or check with your midwife/local maternity services to see who offers classes in your area.

 ‘We did a short course delivered at the hospital… We mainly did it because I was worried I would freak out and lose control, and to ensure me and my husband had full roles to play in the birth.’Amy

 You don’t have to bring your (birth) partner with you to class, but it is recommended.
 Hypnobirthing has been developed with your birth partner in mind too, to give them a more active role during your labour.